tldr-pages/tldr/pages/linux/vnstati.md

 # vnstati

-> png image output support for vnStat
+> PNG image output support for vnStat.

 - Output summary of the last 2 days/months and all time: